Torah Posting: קדשים

 Even though commentators and translators make a big deal about how these seemingly universal social justice precepts only applied to other Israelites in context, I don’t think that matters too much.
 The text is inculcating humane values here.
 Think about what Bible verses are for: They’re for referencing in intense situations to bring the people there into a shared context.
 I am grateful to have this material for that.

-Now some of the harder-to-explain, more magical-seeming stuff starts to come in, which makes this a good place to introduce the distinction between חקים (chukim) and משפתים (mishpatim), even though the clearest basis in the Torah for making this distinction comes a little later in Vayikra.
-Mishpatim are “judgments,” and chukim are “decrees.”
-In the rabbinic tradition, the distinction is that mishpatim are laws that can be explained by rational principles, and chukim are supra-rational edicts from On High that must be observed without the need for intellectual understanding.
+Now some of the harder-to-explain, more magical-seeming stuff starts to come in, which makes this a good place to introduce the distinction between חקים (hukim) and משפתים (mishpatim), even though the clearest basis in the Torah for making this distinction comes a little later in Vayikra.
+Mishpatim are “judgments,” and hukim are “decrees.”
+In the rabbinic tradition, the distinction is that mishpatim are laws that can be explained by rational principles, and hukim are supra-rational edicts from On High that must be observed without the need for intellectual understanding.

 There are plenty of commentaries on the meanings of these, but I suggest just letting the relationship between them speak: There is some kind of important cross-domain teaching here about not letting materials mix together.